watchmecode4you/public-library/README.md

 * Download and Install your preferred code editor, for me it is visual studio code.
 * Clone the repository in Github and open the project using Visual Studio Code.
 * Open your Terminnal, Visual Studio Code as its own Terminal, just pross Ctrl + ~.
-* Make sure you are in the server directory of the project, use "cd" for Windows
+* Make sure you are in the server directory of the project, use "cd" for Windows.
 * Type npm install, this will download all your dependencies saved in the node_modules of the server folder.
-* Make sure you are in the client directory of the project, use "cd" for Windows
+* Make sure you are in the client directory of the project, use "cd" for Windows.
 * Type npm install, this will download all your dependencies saved in the node_modules folder of the client folder.

 * You still have to Download & Install [Postgresql](https://www.postgresql.org/download/) server on your pc.